lauringlab/variant_pipeline/tutorial/README.md

 conda activate variant-pipeline
 ```

-On flux we can achieve an equivalent environment by loading the following modules
+On flux we can achieve an equivalent environment with a few commands.
+First run:

 ```
-module load muscle
-module load bowtie2
-module load python-anaconda2/201704
-module load fastqc
+module load muscle bowtie2 fastqc R/3.5.0
-module load R
 ```

+Now we need to set up the R modules.
 The R modules are managed by packrat.
 I am using R 3.5.0.
 From the main directory run

 ```
 R